 Time for another SDMETAL list!
 Below you’ll find the year’s top releases.
 Factors like originality, production, and replay value all went into the ranking process.
-Since this list is strictly limited to metal (sorry Perturbator!) albums, no EPs, singles, live albums, or demos were included.
+Since this list is strictly limited to metal albums (sorry Perturbator!), no EPs, singles, live albums, or demos were included.
 And as always, make sure to emphatically remind me of everything I missed in the comments.
 Now…

 17) Ascended Dead – Abhorrent Manifestation